temporalio/documentation/docs-src/concepts/what-is-the-temporal-platform.md

 ---

 The Temporal Platform consists of a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) and [Worker Processes](/concepts/what-is-a-worker-process).
-Together these components create a runtime for Workflow Executions; that is-they create a runtime for your application.
+Together these components create a runtime for Workflow Executions; that is, they create a runtime for your application.

 ![The Temporal Platform](/diagrams/temporal-platform-simple.svg)